Jamaica Kincaid: Reception and criticism

-The reception of Kincaid's work has been mixed.
-Her writing stresses deep social and even political commentary, as Harold Bloom cites as a reason why the "literary qualities" of her work tend to be less of a focus for critics.
-Writing for Salon.com, Peter Kurth called Kincaid's work My Brother the most overrated book of 1997.
-Reviewing her latest novel, See Now Then (2013), in The New York Times, Dwight Garner called it "bipolar", "half séance, half ambush", and "the kind of lumpy exorcism that many writers would have composed and then allowed to remain unpublished.
+In Salon.com, Peter Kurth called Kincaid's My Brother the most overrated book of 1997.
+In The New York Times, Dwight Garner called See Now Then (2013) "bipolar", "half séance, half ambush", and "the kind of lumpy exorcism that many writers would have composed and then allowed to remain unpublished.
 It picks up no moral weight as it rolls along.
 It asks little of us, and gives little in return."
-Another New York Times review describes it as "not an easy book to stomach" but goes on to explain, "Kincaid's force and originality lie in her refusal to curb her tongue, in an insistence on home truths that spare herself least of all."
-Kate Tuttle addresses this in an article for The Boston Globe: "Kincaid allowed that critics are correct to point out the book's complexity.
-"The one thing the book is," she said, "is difficult, and I meant it to be."
-Some critics have been harsh, such as one review for Mr Potter (2002) that reads: "It wouldn't be so hard if the repetition weren't coupled, here and everywhere it occurs, with a stern rebuff to any idea that it might be meaningful."
-On the other hand, there has been much praise for her writing, for instance: "The superb precision of Kincaid's style makes it a paradigm of how to avoid lots of novelistic pitfalls."
+Another New York Times review called it "not an easy book to stomach" but added, "Kincaid's force and originality lie in her refusal to curb her tongue, in an insistence on home truths that spare herself least of all."
+In The Boston Globe, Kate Tuttle wrote: "Kincaid allowed that critics are correct to point out the book's complexity.
+'The one thing the book is,' she said, 'is difficult, and I meant it to be.'"
+A review of Mr Potter (2002) said: "It wouldn't be so hard if the repetition weren't coupled, here and everywhere it occurs, with a stern rebuff to any idea that it might be meaningful."
+Another critic wrote, "The superb precision of Kincaid's style makes it a paradigm of how to avoid lots of novelistic pitfalls."

-In February 2022, Kincaid was one of 38 Harvard faculty members to sign a letter to The Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
-The letter defended Comaroff as "an excellent colleague, advisor and committed university citizen" and expressed dismay over his being sanctioned by the university.
-After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Kincaid was one of several signatories to say that she wished to retract her signature.
+In 2022, Kincaid was one of 38 Harvard faculty members to sign a letter to The Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
+The letter called Comaroff "an excellent colleague, advisor and committed university citizen" and expressed dismay over his being sanctioned by the university.
+After students filed a lawsuit with detailed allegations of Comaroff's actions and Harvard did not respond, Kincaid was one of several signatories to say she wished to retract her signature.